Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

 ~

 The second step consists in showing that the 2-form $\uomegao$ is nondegenerate.
-Whereas this would be automatic in finite dimensions, in infinite dimensions a precise check of nondegeneracy typically relies on the functional analytic properties of the field spaces under investigation.
-We will briefly discuss this point in some generality at the end of the section, and within Yang--Mills theory in Section \ref{sec:runex-firststage}.
+In infinite dimensions this is not automatic, and we will discuss this point in some generality at the end of the section, and within YM theory in Section \ref{sec:runex-firststage}.

-First-stage reduction introduces the ``constraint-reduced'' space $\uCo$.
-Thanks to Corollary \ref{cor:tangent}, which states that the fundamental vector fields $\rho(\fG)\vert_\C$ are everywhere tangent to the constraint surface $\C\subset\X$, one has that the action of $\G$ on $\X$ induces an action of $\Go$ on $\C$.
+Thanks to Corollary \ref{cor:tangent}, which states that the fundamental vector fields $\rho(\fG)\vert_\C$ are everywhere tangent to the constraint set $\C\subset\X$, one has that the action of $\G$ on $\X$ induces an action of $\Go$ on $\C$.
 Therefore, it is meaningful to introduce the following:

 \begin{definition}[Constraint-reduced phase space] The \emph{constraint-reduced phase space}, denoted $\uCo$, is the set of equivalence classes of constrained field configurations $\phi\in\C$ under the action of the constraint gauge group $\Go$